-In Chapter V, an "insider" overall narrative of the history of "Plexus Black Box" by "the artist as researcher" provides a reflexive historical account of the project under study.
-In the last Chapter VI, a multicultural aesthetic interpretation of "Plexus Black Box," is derived by the researcher from his "close reading" of all "insider" understandings presented in Chapters IV and V. His interpretation is made not as a conclusion, but as an open and critical aesthetic discourse which has the aim to move a misunderstanding of the interwoven aesthetics of "Plexus Black Box" to its understanding as an open art form related to the complexity of contemporary art, within and outside the postmodern debate.
+In Chapter V, it is presented an emic overall narrative of the history of Plexus Black Box by the researcher, providing a reflexive historical account as an "insider" of the project under study.
+At the end, in Chapter VI, a multicultural aesthetic interpretation of the project under study is derived by the researcher from his close reading of all insider narratives, reported in Chapters IV and V, and in Appendix A. His interpretation is not made as a conclusion, but as an open and critical aesthetic discourse moving from misunderstanding of the interwoven aesthetics of Plexus Black Box to its understanding as an open art form related to the complexity of contemporary art, within and outside the postmodern debate.